Time Series

 Raises:

-class pystatistics.timeseries.ARIMAForecast(mean, se, lower, upper, h, order)[source]
+class pystatistics.timeseries.ARIMAForecast(mean, se, lower, upper, n_ahead, order)[source]

 Bases: object